Food Allergies & Dietary Accommodations at UC Davis Residential Dining

 Students with Aggie Swipe Plus Meal Plans

-At this time, accommodations through Residential Dining Dietary Support Program are not available to students with the voluntary Aggie Swipe Plus meal plans (this includes meal plans offered to student residents at The Green).
+At this time, alternative meal options through DSP are not available to students with the voluntary Aggie Swipe Plus meal plans (this includes meal plans offered to student residents at The Green).
 Because there is no meal plan requirement for students living off campus or in campus apartment housing, students who make the choice to purchase voluntary Aggie Swipe Plus meal plans should do so with their own dietary restrictions in mind.
 Inquiries and refunds can be provided at any time by visiting the Dining Services Meal Card Office, located on the 3rd floor of the Segundo Services Center, and by telephone at 530-752-6335.
-Visit the Buy an Aggie Swipe Plus Meal Plan or Aggie Cash+ webpage for more information.
+Visit the Aggie Swipe Plus Meal Plan website for more information.

 Parent Involvement: Fostering Self-Advocacy for Safety & Success